firman-qs/spheryst/README.md

 # Spheryst

-This is my personal typst template as a physics student.
-Currently, only homework document type were supported.
+Typst template designed for writing physics students homework.
+At the moment, only the `Homework` document type is fully supported.
+Support for Report and Slide formats is planned.

-> Typst is LaTeX but for cool kidds
+> Typst is LaTeX… but for the cool kids.
-> Why i start using typst instead of LaTeX?, the language feel more intuitive
+> I started using Typst because the language feels far more intuitive and enjoyable than LaTeX while still being powerful (+rust btw).
+Compile time is a bonus.

 ---

+This template provide:
+- Clean homework layout with title block
+- English & Indonesian language support
+- Automatic equation, figure, and table labeling (with the help of [i-figured](https://typst.app/universe/package/i-figured/) and [equate](https://typst.app/universe/package/equate/))
+- Optional numbered headings
+- Physics-friendly setup with useful external packages (by [physica](https://typst.app/universe/package/physica/))
+- *TODO:* Custom macro for common tasks

 ## Basic Usage